FPCC: Fast Point Cloud Clustering based Instance Segmentation for Industrial Bin-picking: Method

+In (\ref{ef_loss}), $\kappa_{(i,j)}$ is the loss based on the relationships of point pair and it is defined as: \begin{scriptsize}

-\end{scriptsize}where $\epsilon_1$, $\epsilon_2$ are constants. $0 < \epsilon_1 < \epsilon_2$, because the feature distance of point pairs in different instances should be greater than those belonging to the same instance \cite{SGPN}.
-We do not need to make the feature distance between two points in the same instance close to zero but smaller than the threshold $\epsilon_1$, which is helpful for learning \cite{xu}. ~\\
+\end{scriptsize} where $\epsilon_1$, $\epsilon_2$ are constants and set to satisfy the condition $0 < \epsilon_1 < \epsilon_2$, because the feature distance of point pairs in different instances should be greater than those belonging to the same instance\cite{SGPN}.
+We do not need to make the feature distance for point pairs in the same instance close to zero but smaller than the threshold $\epsilon_1$, which is helpful for learning\cite{xu}.